jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/futurework.typ

 Although it was mentioned earlier that we only store u and v in the barycentric coordinates of each vertex, they are currently each still stored as 32-bit floats, which means that they take up 8 bytes per vertex.
 To further consolidate their memory footprint, we can encode v as 16-bit integers respectively, combining them into a single 32-bit, i.e. 4 bytes data structure, thus halving the memory overhead per vertex.
 Similarly, different bit-widths can be used for the storage of triangle indices @RTXMG.

-*todomorebackground*

-Besides the compression strategies mentioned above, the first paper, AMD proposes a lossy compression format for small meshlet patches by quantizing vertex coordinates and encoding topology compactly, achieving efficient and hardware-friendly geometry compression @barczak2024dgf. @evans1996optimizing focuses on triangle strips, optimizing rendering efficiency by reordering vertex sequences and constructing the longest possible strips to reduce redundant vertex transmission. @lenz2009optimized improve the pattern-based mesh refinement method @boubekeur2005generic, storing only essential refinement patterns and local information, significantly reducing the storage and transmission overhead of refined meshes while enabling efficient GPU parallel processing.
+Besides the compression strategies mentioned above, AMD proposes a lossy compression format for small meshlet patches by quantizing vertex coordinates and encoding topology compactly, achieving efficient and hardware-friendly geometry compression @barczak2024dgf. @evans1996optimizing focuses on triangle strips, optimizing rendering efficiency by reordering vertex sequences and constructing the longest possible strips to reduce redundant vertex transmission. @lenz2009optimized improve the pattern-based mesh refinement method @boubekeur2005generic, storing only essential refinement patterns and local information, significantly reducing the storage and transmission overhead of refined meshes while enabling efficient GPU parallel processing.

 // The choice depends on the number of triangles generated in a single pattern: when the number of triangles is small, each index can be compressed to an 8-bit integer; for complex patterns, 16 bits can be chosen to maintain expressiveness.
 This compression strategy is based on Mega-Geometry's cluster based tessellation feature @RTXMG.
 In Compute Shader, the vertex attributes (position, normal, UV, etc.) generated dynamically by pattern can be restored in a similar compressed way.